ajomuch92/flutter-is-dark-color-hsp/README.md

 # Flutter Is Dark Color HSP

 This package helps to determine if a color is dark tone or light tone.
 It's useful to use a contrast color (as you can see on demo image) with other.
-It's base on HSP color model, you can read more about it [here](http://alienryderflex.com/hsp.html).
+It's based on HSP color model, you can read more about it [here](http://alienryderflex.com/hsp.html).

 <img src="https://raw.githubusercontent.com/ajomuch92/flutter-is-dark-color-hsp/master/assets/demo.gif" width="200" height="429"/>